-- 11.1 Liferafts (theory) - 11.1.2 knowledge of liferaft standards: SOLAS, ISAF and ORC and ISO 9650:1 Type 1 Group A plus OSR requirements. - 11.1.3 care and servicing of liferafts, stowage.
-In the event of a yacht capsizing and then inverting in circumstances in which survival is dependent on liferaft availability, it is vital that every effort is made to ensure that a liferaft remains readily accessible and capable of being deployed for use quickly and easily. - 11.1.4 liferaft emergency packs - 11.1.5 grab bag contents and application - 11.1.6 two key elements in combating liferaft capsize drogue, ballast water pockets - 11.1.7 the capsize mechanism and the re-righting procedure - 11.1.8 when and how to launch a liferaft - 11.1.9 protecting a liferaft in the minimum time it is alongside after launch - 11.1.10 boarding a liferaft if possible dry: use of dry suits if possible - 11.1.11 boarding a liferaft from the water: importance of boarding ramp and grab lines - 11.1.12 crew organisation both before boarding and within liferaft:: signalling for help, watchkeeping, damage repair, medical, water, food, keeping up morale, psychology of survival. - 11.1.13 knowledge of physiological shock of cold water and hypothermia (see session 8) and its effect on human performance in tasks like liferaft operation and survival. - 11.1.14 use of SART (optional in grab bag).
+11.1 Liferafts (theory)

+- 11.1.2 knowledge of liferaft standards: SOLAS, ISAF and ORC and ISO 9650:1 Type 1 Group A plus OSR requirements. - 11.1.3 care and servicing of liferafts, stowage.
+In the event of a yacht capsizing and then inverting in circumstances in which survival is dependent on liferaft availability, it is vital that every effort is made to ensure that a liferaft remains readily accessible and capable of being deployed for use quickly and easily. - 11.1.4 liferaft emergency packs - 11.1.5 grab bag contents and application

+- 11.1.6 two key elements in combating liferaft capsize drogue, ballast water pockets - 11.1.7 the capsize mechanism and the re-righting procedure - 11.1.8 when and how to launch a liferaft - 11.1.9 protecting a liferaft in the minimum time it is alongside after launch - 11.1.10 boarding a liferaft if possible dry: use of dry suits if possible - 11.1.11 boarding a liferaft from the water: importance of boarding ramp and grab lines - 11.1.12 crew organisation before boarding and priority of actions within liferaft. - 11.1.13 use of SART (optional in grab bag).